Skip to content

 • Launch: contains a view of a specific event template or lab.
 Here, the user can Launch an event if no active event exists for this user and event template combination.
 If an active event already exists, then the user can open it in Player or end it.

-Note: Currently, there is no error reporting when launching an event template or lab.
+There is no error reporting when launching an event template or lab.
 If an error occurs, the user is returned to the Launch screen.

 Deploy an Event/Exercise

-How to create an Alloy definition
+How to Create an Alloy Definition

-Before creating an Alloy definition, the Player exercise, Caster directory, and Steamfitter scenario should be created.
-All of these components are actually optional for a definition, so a definition can have any combination of the three components.
+All of these components are optional for a definition, so a definition can have any combination of the three components.

 1. Add a new Definition.